liweiyap/liweiyap/README.md

   <img height="250" src="https://github.com/liweiyap/liweiyap/blob/master/logo-black-background-white.png">
 </p>

-Hi, I'm Li-Wei! :wave: I'm a self-taught programmer and I work as a junior software developer at a start-up.
+Hi, I'm Li-Wei (力为)! :wave: I'm a self-taught programmer and I work as a junior software developer at a start-up.
 My goal is to become a more creative problem solver.

 I'm comfortable in:
 <p float="left">